oklas/react-through/docs/API/createAdvAgent.md

     }
   </Through>

-  good: because advanced agent is not this is not one of (sub)children
+  good: because this is not (sub)children of container with same area
   <AdvAgent area='myarea' data={[]} />

 </div>